wbailey/kata/README.md

     wesbailey@feynman:~/katas> kata take stringcalculator.rb
     String Calculator Kata
        Create an add method that will accept two digits as arguments
-          - invoking with 1 and 2 returns 3
+          - detail: invoking with 1 and 2 returns 3
-          - invoking with 1 returns 1
+          - detail: invoking with 1 returns 1
-          - invoking with no arguments returns 0
+          - detail: invoking with no arguments returns 0
+          - example: "1,2" sums to 3

     continue (Y|n):